 Stuffing a keyword on the page a hundred times might have worked in 2008, but things are far more sophisticated today.
 Best practice is to write your content naturally, then scan back through to see if the target keywords are in there.
 If you write well, you should find that they naturally appear.

-If you’re interested in letting us handle your SEO, take a look at our SEO page for more information, or get in touch with us on 02921 971 970 and one of the team will be happy to help you.
+If you would like somebody else to work on your SEO, check out our SEO page more information, or get in touch with us on 02921 971 970 and we will be happy to help you.